orsenthil/senthil.learntosolveit.com-deploy/posts/2007/02/22/shvedova-vs-santangelo.md

 .. category: Sports
 .. description: A recount of the WTA Women's championship finals in Bangalore where underdog Shvedova defeated defending champion Santangelo.

-Last weekend, I went to watch the finals of the WTA Womens championship held at Bangalore.
+Last weekend, I went to watch the finals of the {{% wikipedia article="Women's Tennis Association" text="WTA" %}} Womens championship held at
+Bangalore.
 Doubles match between chinese teipei pair and russian/chinese-teipei pair was ok.
 The Russian (Kurd) did not play very serious and from the body language it looked she was okay with losing.

-The best match was Shvedova vs Santangelo.
+The best match was {{% wikipedia article="Yaroslava Shvedova" %}} vs {{% wikipedia article="Mara Santangelo" %}}.

-Santangelo, the defending champion had defeated India's heart throb Sania to come to finals.
+Santangelo, the defending champion had defeated India's heart throb {{% wikipedia article="Sania Mirza" %}} to come to finals.

 Santangelo is a 16th ranked player from Italy, while Shvedova who got an entry